-Certain pesticides and other chemicals … have weak, estrogen-like hormone imitating qualities called endocrine disruptorsTogether we can end factory farming.
+Certain pesticides and other chemicals … have weak, estrogen-like hormone imitating qualities called endocrine disruptorsWe're growing the movement to end factory farming.
+Sign up for our newsletter to stay up to date on the latest news and to learn more about how to stay involved!

 In the United States, farm work is one of the top 10 most dangerous jobs.
 With women making up 25.5% of this work force, the occupational hazards exclusive to women's health is important to be aware of.
 But how do these hazards change or increase when these women become pregnant, particularly hazards related to chemicals, inhaled gases and zoonotic diseases?